MTB Compression Settings — LSC & HSC Setup Guide

 My fork dives a lot under braking — which adjuster?

 Braking dive is a low-speed movement, so increase LSC (turn clockwise, add damping) by 2 clicks.
-If dive is still excessive after 4 clicks, also check that sag is set correctly — too much sag increases braking dive.
+If dive is still excessive after 4 clicks, also check that sag is set correctly, as too much sag increases braking dive.

 My fork feels harsh over small roots and pebbles — fix?